Last updated on June 21st, 2018 at 03:09 pm

-Some vapers are now changing things up and using advanced e-cigs that come with clear tank systems, rather than cartridges you throw away after using.
+Some vapers are now changing things up and using advanced e-cigs that come with clear vape vapetank systems, rather than cartridges you throw away after using.
 Most of these tanks have to be cleaned on a regular basis in order to maintain a high quality of vape.

-If you have owned an e-cigarette for some time now, and are curious as to how to clean these nifty little devices, then consider our run-down on how to clean your vaporizer’s atomizer tank properly listed below.
+If you have owned any type of vaporizer you’ve probably been curious as to how to clean an atomizer coil.
+Consider our run-down on how to clean your vaporizer’s atomizer tank properly listed below.
 You’ll be glad you put in a bit of elbow grease to keep your vaporizer in premium condition.
-After all, it’s much cheaper than buying a new e-cig.
+After all, it’s much cheaper than buying a new atomizer.

 What You Need To Know About Cleaning a Clearomizer

-Now that you know what type of device you have, the next step is to start cleaning it.
+Now that you know what type of device you have, the next step is to start.
 Here are a few steps to use as a basic outline for cleaning your vaporizer atomizer tank.